efflux/doc-otobo-dev/content/how-it-works.rst

-OTRS Internals - How it Works
+OTOBO Internals - How it Works
 =============================

 .. toctree::